 “It is the responsibility of every individual to understand how they contribute to the drivers of these risks through their consumption choices and work collectively to mitigate them,” she said.

 “People need to better understand the impact of their consumption decisions.
-We have separated ourselves from our environment to the extent that we do not feel responsible for the land degradation but our choices really matter.
+We have separated ourselves from our environment to the extent that we don't feel responsible for the land degradation but our choices really matter.

 “COVID-19 highlights that strong economic integration of product value chains can lead to a ‘butterfly effect’ where a seemingly innocuous consumption choice or action in a small part of the world can lead to devastating consequences at a global level.”